Eugenech1988/games-app/README.md

 8. Add helpers function for the rendering.
 9. Use tailwind inside scss modules.
 10. Add utils function to decrease markup
+11. React query for caching.
+12. Mouseflow or something like this to count user mouse actions.
+13. Analytics.